-If I asked you to picture New Year’s Eve in Australia, I’d bet my residency visa that you instantly imagine a deafening explosion of brightly coloured fireworks shooting off Sydney Harbour Bridge with the majestic Opera House illuminating in the background with every fizz and bang.
+If I asked you to picture New Year’s Eve in Australia, I’d bet you instantly imagine a deafening explosion of brightly coloured fireworks shooting off Sydney Harbour Bridge with the majestic Opera House illuminating in the background with every fizz and bang.

 What you probably aren’t imagining is arriving at 10am to find a two-hour long queue ahead of you, clambering across tens of thousands of sweaty people to find a miniscule patch of grass to squeeze onto, followed by 12-hour wait in the blistering heat, all to catch occasional glimpses of the oh-so-famous fireworks between the overhanging trees blocking 70% of your view.
 Oh, and a 40-minute wait for the toilets.

 This is what I experienced last year when I was one of the 14,000 people who chose to watch the Sydney NYE fireworks from the free viewing area at Mrs Macquarie’s Point in the Royal Botanic Garden.

 Don’t get me wrong, the Sydney New Year’s Eve firework display is spectacular, definitely the best I’ve ever seen, but the sheer amount of people that flock to see it puts a bit of a dampener on things.
 If I go again this year, which I’m sure I will, I’ll choose one of the quieter and lesser-known spots on the northern shore that some of my friends enjoyed last year.

 I absolutely wouldn’t go to the Botanic Gardens again unless I paid for a spot with a better viewpoint.
 Here are some pictures to show you why.